 “Syklo is an important part of our overall strategy to mitigate climate change and to be a leader in the circular economy, where our technological expertise is top class, also by international standards.
 Our ambition is to grow outside the Oulu Region and to use new innovations to develop existing circular economy operations.
-Waste recovery is currently more important than ever for the future of the energy industry and our planet,” says Juha Juntunen, CEO of Oulun Energia, which owns Syklo.
+Waste recovery is currently more important than ever for the future of the energy industry and our planet,” says Juha Juntunen, former CEO of Oulun Energia, which owns Syklo.

 “The circular economy will ensure there are enough raw materials to go round in future.
 We need to ¨get rid of “use and throw away” culture, since we need to be able to use materials longer and ultimately use them at the highest possible degree of processing.
 We’re excited to work with our partners to create a profitable, sustainable future with help of the circular economy,” explains Teemu Koskela, Managing Director of Syklo, who was earlier Circular Economy Director at Oulun Energia.

 Syklo has Finland’s most efficient waste recovery rates

 Syklo offers businesses Finland’s most efficient, waste reception, treatment and processing services, making the circular economy easy and financially viable.
 The ambition is to increase the recycling and re-use rates of trade and construction waste through solutions aimed at closing the cycles of materials and through re-using low-value bio-streams to create products that bind carbon.